 Heading to Fort Walton Beach, Florida is often a journey that comes with a long list of activities to be enjoyed.
 While many travelers that make their way this direction will be looking for ample time spent under the sun, with their toes dug into the soft sands, others will have their focus firmly set on the waves.
 From paddleboarding and surfing to swimming, diving, and snorkeling, the waters and shorelines that make up this portion of the panhandle are sure to invigorate and inspire.
 While it’s true that the great outdoors holds a vast appeal to visitors that are excited to pack their bags and head to Fort Walton Beach, it’s also an area where history buffs can get their fill of insightful moments too.
 From destinations that highlight the story of First Nation Tribes that called this area home, to museums dedicated to strides in aviation, Fort Walton Beach is the perfect place to find yourself when you’re excited to take a journey that’s sprinkled with a rich history.
-The following are a few stops that you’ll want to add to your list when you’re looking to make the most of an educational moment that brings the past to life while you’re in town on journey to Fort Walton Beach.
+The following are a few stops that you’ll want to add to your list when you’re looking to make the most of an educational moment that brings the past to life while you’re in town on a journey to Fort Walton Beach historical sites.

 Indian Temple Mound Museum